satish1650/Ultimate-RAG/README.md

 6. Apply the right splitter for different content types
 ### 🔢 Notebook 04: Embeddings and Vector Representations
 #### 🎯 Learning Objectives
+📚 By the end of this notebook, you will Learn:
 1. Understand what embeddings are
 2. Use OpenAI Embeddings
 3. Use Google Gemini Embeddings
 4. Compare embedding models
 5. Calculate similarity between vectors
+📚 By the end of this notebook, you will Learn:
 ### 🗄️ Notebook 05: Vector Stores
 #### 🎯 Learning Objectives
+📚 By the end of this notebook, you will Learn:
 1. Understand vector stores
 2. Use InMemoryVectorStore (testing)
 3. Use FAISS (production)